gomez-fernando/medical-appointments/README.md

 <img src="https://veterinary-appointments-amazingweb.netlify.app/veterinary-appointments-landscape.png" alt="App screenshot">

 ## An app developed with React
-This is an example of a control of appointments and patients app.
+This is an example of an appointments and patients control app.

+This web uses TailwindCss for styles.

 <a href="https://veterinary-appointments-amazingweb.netlify.app" target="_blank">This site is deployed on Netlify</a>